AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 # PseudoLoad
-An open-source ROBLOX loading screen designed to replicate the look of a genuine loading process, though the effect is largely simulated.
+An open-source ROBLOX loading screen designed to replicate the look of a genuine loading process,<br><br/>
+though the effect is largely simulated.
 <br><br/>